For CFOs & COOs at mid-market companies

 that stays in production.

-Anstrom was founded with a precise objective: to design and build data and AI infrastructure that performs reliably in production, is understood by the people who depend on it, and produces outputs that do not require technical intermediaries to interpret.
+Anstrom designs and builds data and AI infrastructure that performs reliably in production and produces outputs that do not require technical intermediaries to interpret.

 "Well-designed data infrastructure should be unremarkable to operate.
 The value it creates is in what becomes possible once it is stable."